tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed occasional errors caused when lastMsg of a conversation was deleted.
 - Fixed occasional errors in initialization and message synchronization.
 - The JSON string of a delivered message is returned in the callback indicating successful delivery.
-- Replaced TIMSetRecvNewMsgCallback with TIMAddRecvNewMsgCallback and TIMRemoveRecvNewMsgCallback.
+- Replaced `TIMSetRecvNewMsgCallback` with `TIMAddRecvNewMsgCallback` and `TIMRemoveRecvNewMsgCallback`.
-- Added socks5 proxy configuration.
+- Added SOCKS5 proxy configuration.
 - Optimized connection requests during reconnection.
-- Optimized the quality of first connections to different networks and access points outside China.
+- Optimized the quality of first connections to different networks and access points outside Chinese mainland.